garrandall/popular-music-data/tracks/i-heard-it-through-the-grapevine-the-california-raisins.md

 Said I heard it through the grapevine
 (Heard it through the grapevine)
 I heard it (yeah, yeah, yeah)
-Honey, I know, I know...
+Honey, I know, I know